-What Happens At The Typical Check-Up Appointment?
+What Happens: The Dental Check-Up Appointment?

 After your teeth have been cleaned, they are polished to smooth and remove stains on the surface.
 The polish may contain fluoride to harden the enamel, resist future decay, prevent and reduce tooth and root sensitivity.